 1961 : The Israel festival and the first concerts in England

 In 1961, the moment arrived with the founding of the Israel Festival.
 Isaac Stern asked Alexander Schneider to set up an ambitious chamber music program and to include a series of concerts by the Istomin-Stern-Rose Trio.
 The festival, from August 26 to September 17, had also invited the Budapest Quartet (for the complete Beethoven Quartets), Rudolf Serkin and Pablo Casals.
 Despite some health concerns (Rose was suffering from a slipped disc, and Istomin from tendonitis in his thumb), this new experience was a huge success, culminating with a concert in the Roman amphitheater in Caesarea with all the festival artists.
 The fervor of the Israeli public made Rose and Istomin forget their pain, and the three musicians felt sure that they were on the right path.
-The next step was a series of concerts in London in November and December, where the members of the Trio were featured successively as soloists and in chamber music in the gigantic Royal Festival Hall.
+The next step was a series of concerts in London in November and December, where the members of the Trio were featured successively as soloists and in chamber music in the huge Royal Festival Hall.

 The Trio’s visit to England created a huge sensation.
 There were reports in the British press as soon as they arrived.
 In the Evening Standard of November 18, Stern stated that they had formed a trio because of the “enormous excitation in cooperating with musicians who are one’s equals in thought and feeling”.
 In the Daily Herald of November 23, he explained that they were not at the hotel but at Hugo Rignold’s (the distinguished English conductor was touring) because they could rehearse more intensely, adding that, in chamber music “you have to think, practically breathe, together”.